-On the island of Faial Azores you’ll find two volcanoes, a world-renowned marina and stunning ocean-side pools and beaches.
+On the island of Faial Azores, find two volcanoes, a world-renowned marina and stunning ocean-side pools and beaches.

 This tiny island, two hours by air from mainland Portugal, packs a scenic punch.